Grow bigger, brighter zinnias! Discover 10 essential companion plants for a thriving garden. Learn what you need and how they benefit your blooms now!

 Sweet alyssum attracts hoverflies and other beneficial insects, adding another layer of protection for your zinnias from harmful pests.

 Plus, its sweet fragrance and cascading habit create a delightful addition to your flower bed.
-Imagine a soft, fragrant cloud concealing the base of your zinnias while adding a burst of color, especially during those early stages when seedlings are still maturing.
+Imagine a soft, fragrant cloud concealing the base of your zinnias while adding a burst of color, especially during those early stages when seedlings are still maturing and not flowering.
 Sweet alyssum effectively bridges the gap, ensuring a visually stunning display from the very beginning of the season.

 If I were growing zinnias in pots, I would make them the thriller plant and surround them with sweet alyssum so they add color to the base of plants and spill over the edges of the containers.